 There are several other components essential to overall nutrition:

-- Amino acids are important for your body, especially when exercising and weight lifting – When you are weight lifting, you tear down your muscles so that they can get rebuilt and grow bigger and stronger.
+- Amino acids are important for your body, especially when exercising and weightlifting – When you are weightlifting, you tear down your muscles so that they can rebuild and grow bigger and stronger.
 In order for your body to repair those muscles, it needs amino acids.

 - Calcium is important because it gets stored in your bones and helps keep your muscles working properly – Without calcium, your bones can become brittle and decay.
 Calcium comes from dairy products, greens, and whole grains.

-- Fat is an important source your body needs to surround your cells and regulate your hormones – That being said, fat is only needed in small quantities and it is important to choose only the good fat.
-Monounsaturated fat is good fat and helps reduce the possibility of certain diseases.
-Saturated fat is bad fat and increases your risk of high cholesterol and other life-threatening conditions.
+- Fat is an important source your body needs to surround your cells and regulate your hormones – That being said, fat is only needed in small quantities and it is important to choose foods high in monosaturated fat.
+Monounsaturated fat is “good” fat and helps reduce the possibility of certain diseases.
+Saturated fat is “bad” fat and increases your risk of high cholesterol and other life-threatening conditions.